Sharjah welcomes over 400,000 European visitors in 2023

 PHOTO

-- European market constitute 27% of the total guests to the emirate

-- Al Midfa: These figures represent opportunities to enhance Sharjah's status as a leading tourist destination in the region

-Berlin: The Emirate of Sharjah witnessed a significant increase in European guests visiting the emirate in 2023, welcoming more than 400,000 visitors from the European market.
-This marks a notable 28% increase compared to the previous year, with Europeans constituting 27% of the total visitor count.
+BERLIN: The emirate of Sharjah witnessed a significant increase in European guests visiting the emirate in 2023, welcoming more than 400,000 visitors from the European market.
+This marks a notable 28 percent increase compared to the previous year, with Europeans constituting 27 percent of the total visitor count.

 Sharjah Commerce and Tourism Development Authority (SCTDA) made the announcement during its press conference on Wednesday as part of the authority’s participation in ITB Berlin 2024, the world’s leading travel trade show, which runs until 7 March under the theme ‘Pioneer the Transition in Travel & Tourism.
 Together’.